dannsam/xenko-docs/manual/graphics/tutorials/set-up-an-hdr-pipeline-with-posteffects.md

-# How do I setup a HDR pipeline with posteffects?
+# Set up an HDR pipeline with post-effects

 Assuming that you are already familiar with the  [Scene Graphics Compositor](../graphics-compositor/index.md), we would like to setup a High Dynamic Range rendering pipeline.